amoralesch/kalah-test/README.md

-# kalah-test
+# The game of Kalah

-Sample project implementing the game of Kalah
+This project is an implementation of the game of [Kalah](https://en.wikipedia.org/wiki/Kalah).